Li Yifeng: Career

-2007–2013: Beginnings and rising popularity
+2007–2013: Beginnings

-Li achieved fame in 2007 after appearing in the talent show competition, My Hero, coming in at 8th place and winning the Most Popular Contestant award.
+In 2007, Li participated in the talent show, My Hero, coming in at 8th place and winning the Most Popular Contestant award.
 He released his first single "The One I Love Hurts Me The Most" and his first EP Four Leaf Clover in November 2007.

 In 2009, Li made his acting debut in the drama The Prince of Tennis 2, adapted from the Japanese anime The Prince of Tennis.
 His role is the equivalent of Saeki Kojirou in the original anime.
 The same year, Li released his first full-length album Mr Child.

 Li gained recognition after starring in the Taiwanese drama Sunny Happiness, which achieved high ratings in both Taiwan and China.
 He received the Best New Actor award at the 2011 China TV Drama Awards for his performance.
 The same year, he made his feature film debut in Lovesick, starring alongside Ariel Lin and Chen Bolin.

 In 2012, Li starred in the television series White Lies and earned praise for his performance as an autistic youth.
 In 2013, Li starred in the romance revenge drama The Return of a Princess, and won the Best Acting Idol award at the 2013 China TV Drama Awards and the Most Popular Actor award at the 2013 LeTV Awards.